RomainSepulchre/ShaderExperiments/Notes/5_Lighting/9_StandardSurface.md

 ```

 As we can see `#pragma surface surf` has additional argument compared to `#pragma vertex vert` and `#pragment fragment frag`:
 - `Standard` is a parameter that define the lighting model.
-The common light model are: `Standard`, `Lambert`, `BlinnPhong` and `StandardSpecular`.
+The [common light model are](https://docs.unity3d.com/6000.2/Documentation/Manual/surface-shaders-language-reference-required-directives.html): `Standard`, `Lambert`, `BlinnPhong` and `StandardSpecular`.
-- `fullforwardshadows` is an optionnal parameter that enable the support of shadows from directional, point, and spot lights in Forward Rendering
+- `fullforwardshadows` is an optionnal parameter that enable the support of shadows from directional, point, and spot lights in Forward Rendering ([here is a list of the optionnal directive](https://docs.unity3d.com/6000.2/Documentation/Manual/surface-shaders-language-reference-optional-directives.html))

 ## surf()